Loan FAQs

 The general FAQs below are applicable to federal student loans (subsidized, unsubsidized, Graduate PLUS, and Parent PLUS).

-For more FAQs specific to each loan, visit the Subsidized and Unsubsidized, Parent PLUS, and Graduate PLUS loan pages.
+For more FAQs specific to each type of loan, visit the Subsidized and Unsubsidized, Parent PLUS, and Graduate PLUS loan webpages.

 How Many Credit Hours Do I Need to Take for Federal Loans?